 The “outside sales exemption” is the California employment law that says an employer’s “outside salespeople” are exempt from certain employee rights.
 These rights include receiving a minimum wage, overtime pay, and rest and meal breaks.

-“Outside salespeople,” or outside sales employees, include any persons, 18 years of age or over, who regularly work more than half the working time away from the employer’s place of business selling items or obtaining orders for products or services.
+“Outside salespeople,” or outside sales employees, include any persons, 18 years of age or over, who regularly work more than one-half the working time away from the employer’s place of business selling items or obtaining orders for products or services.
 Other employees with exempt status include administrative employees, executives, and professional employees.

 If an employer makes a mistake in determining sales employee exemption, and the mistake results in the employee not receiving overtime pay, then he/she may: